matiasespina1991/flutter-template-project/README.md

 2. **Setup Firebase in the App:**
     - Follow these instructions: https://firebase.google.com/docs/flutter/setup.

-# 3. Check locales and update the app's supported locales (Optional):
+# 3. Check the supported locales or add new locales (Optional):

 1. **Check Supported Locales:**
     - You can find the supported locales in the `lib/config.dart` file, under supportedLocales List.